amejiarosario/dsa.js-data-structures-algorithms-javascript/README.md

 Algorithms are an essential toolbox for every programmer.

-You usually need algorithms when you have to sort data, search for a value, transform data, scale your code to many users just to name a few.
+You usually need algorithms when you have to sort data, search for a value, transform data, scale your code to many users, to name a few.
 Algorithms are just the step you follow to solve a problem while data structures are where you store the data for later manipulation.
 Both combined create programs.

 > Algorithms + Data Structures = Programs.

-It's true that most programming languages and libraries provides implementations for basic data structures and algorithms.
+Most programming languages and libraries indeed provide implementations for basic data structures and algorithms.
 However, to make use of data structures properly, you have to know the tradeoffs so you can choose the best tool for the job.

 This material is going to teach you to: